 which contains the certificate information for both the current and the new

 server certificates.
 Update your MySQL clients to use the new

 file, by copying it to all of your MySQL client host machines, replacing

 After all of your MySQL clients have been updated, send a command to the Cloud SQL instance to rotate to the new server certificate.
 Once that is done, the old server certificate is no longer recognized, and only the new server certificate can be used.

 Client certificates are not affected by server certificate rotation.

 Enforcing SSL/TLS encryption

 Setting up your Cloud SQL instance to accept SSL/TLS connections enables SSL/TLS connections for the instance, but unsecure connections are still accepted.
-If you do not enforce SSL/TLS for all connections, any issue with your SSL/TLS configuration can cause all connections to default silently to unencrypted.
 If you do not require SSL/TLS for all connections, clients without a valid certificate are allowed to connect.
 For this reason, if you are accessing your instance using public IP, it is strongly recommended that you enforce SSL for all connections.